Create-source1/numbersystem/README.md

 <h1>Number Systems</h1>

-This project explores diiferent operations like even and odd numbers, prime numbers, maximum and minimum numbers and to find sum.
+This project explores different operations like even and odd numbers, prime numbers, maximum and minimum numbers, and finding sum.

-Answers:
-index.js =
-app.js. =

-The expected output in index.js will show even numbers and odd numbers from a bunch of numbers.
+The expected output in index.js will show even numbers and odd numbers from many numbers.
-The expected output in app.js will show the prime numbers from a bunch of numbers.
+The expected output in app.js will show the prime numbers from many numbers.